Image ALT {ALT}

 Researchers at the University of Maine found that rinsing blueberries in distilled water reduced microorganisms as effectively as specialty fruit-and-veggie washes.

-A University of Georgia study showed that washing produce (including tomatoes, broccoli, melons, spinach, and green onions) under running water for 15 seconds was as effective—and sometimes more effective—than using commercial gels like Veggie Wash to reduce levels of E. coli, Salmonella, Listeria, and other pathogens.
+A study conducted at the University of Georgia found that rinsing produce such as tomatoes, broccoli, melons, spinach, and green onions under running water for about 15 seconds was as effective, and in some cases more effective, than using commercial produce gels to reduce levels of E. coli, Salmonella, Listeria, and other pathogens.

 Important caveat: washing produce won’t remove all bacteria.
 For example, one study found that rinsing romaine lettuce contaminated with E. coli under running water for 20 seconds did not significantly lower the bacteria levels.